GaryHopeMS/MSBuildLab330/Lab Script.md

   }
 }
 ```
-Here you can see in the **OpenAI section** of the file we have an endpoint, model deployments and a key for your Azure Open AI service along with a number of setting which we will use to control the behaviour of our app – more on these later.
+Here you can see in the **OpenAI section** of the file that we have an endpoint, model deployments and a key for your Azure Open AI service, along with some additional settings which we will use to control the behavior of our app (more on these later).

-In the **MongoDB section** you will see the prepopulated connection string for the Cosmos DB for MongoDB, the database and collection names, and a couple of setting that allow us to control some the database access behavior – again more on these later.
+In the **MongoDB section** you will see the prepopulated connection string for the Cosmos DB for MongoDB service, the database name, collection names and a couple of settings which will allow us to control some of the database access behavior.

+You may want to come back later and tweak some of these settings

-Its now time to make sure the starter application works as expected.
-In this step we build the application to verify that there's no issues before we get started.
+Its now time to make sure the starter application template works as expected.
+In this step we build the application to verify that there are no issues before we make any modifications.
 Let’s build and run the application.
 4. Within **Visual Studio Code**, open a new terminal.
 !IMAGE[LAB330ScreenShot0.png](instructions261180/LAB330ScreenShot0.png)